Aliases for PYCR1 Gene

 This gene encodes an enzyme that catalyzes the NAD(P)H-dependent conversion of pyrroline-5-carboxylate to proline.
 This enzyme may also play a physiologic role in the generation of NADP(+) in some cell types.
 The protein forms a homopolymer and localizes to the mitochondrion.
 Alternative splicing results in multiple transcript variants. [provided by RefSeq, Aug 2013]

 GeneCards Summary for PYCR1 Gene

 PYCR1 (Pyrroline-5-Carboxylate Reductase 1) is a Protein Coding gene.
 Diseases associated with PYCR1 include cutis laxa, autosomal recessive, type iib and cutis laxa, autosomal recessive, type iiib.
-Among its related pathways are Metabolism and Carbon metabolism.
+Among its related pathways are Metabolism and Metabolism.
 GO annotations related to this gene include identical protein binding and pyrroline-5-carboxylate reductase activity.
 An important paralog of this gene is PYCR2.

 UniProtKB/Swiss-Prot for PYCR1 Gene

 Housekeeping enzyme that catalyzes the last step in proline biosynthesis.
 Can utilize both NAD and NADP, but has higher affinity for NAD.
 Involved in the cellular response to oxidative stress.